cbchen/app-annie-scraper/README.md

 ----------
 App Annie is a site that compiles app ranking data for various mobile platforms.
 The site shows up to 500 apps for different platforms, but only 100 are shown immediately; hitting a link runs some JS to show all apps.

-Since basic curl scraping can't pull that dynamic content, I'm using Phantom.js to scrape the full list.
+Basic curl scraping can't pull that dynamic content, but Phantom.js (headless browser) can scrape the full list.

 Approach
 --------